artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 React Native is cross platform.
 You write JavaScript like above, which React Native transforms into a native view heirarchy.
 That view heirarchy could be on a Samsung TV, a Windows phone or Android instead.

 It's a smart move, most "Make apps in JS" try to have a native-like experience where they replicate the platform's UI in HTML.
-However, that tends to feel unnatural very easily.
+However, this technique tends to feel unnatural very easily.
 If I showed you our app, you could not distinguish between a view controller in React Native, Swift or Objective-C.

 ### App State